-5.39 The canal and marina are important assets for Barnoldswick that are actually quite difficult to link to on foot or by cycle.
-While the Marina is a working asset it is also a trip attractor and a key route forming part of the National Cycle Network.
+5.40 The canal and marina are important assets for Barnoldswick that are actually quite difficult to link to on foot or by cycle.
+While the Marina is a working asset it is also a trip attractor and a key route forming part of the National Cycle Network and Pennine Bridleway.

-5.40 The canalside footpath is on the north eastern side of the route, however gaining access to it from the town centre itself is often challenging.
+5.41 The canalside footpath is on the north eastern side of the route, however gaining access to it from the town centre itself is often challenging.
 Connecting localised links to it could be an important part of recreational and employment access improvements within the town.
 These connections could also be enhanced by improved signage and wayfinding.

-5.41 The Super Slow Way is a cultural project to create a canalside park from Blackburn To Pendle along the Leeds and Liverpool Canal, it raises the profile of the canal and activity along it and this could be extended to reach Lower Park Marina, which acts as a key meeting point between the canal, National Cycle Network and Pennine Bridleway long distance walking route.
+5.42 The Super Slow Way is a cultural project curating events and installations from Blackburn To Pendle along the Leeds and Liverpool Canal, as well as promoting landscape and development opportunities at key sites along the route.
+It raises the profile of the canal and activity along it and this could be extended to reach Lower Park Marina, which acts as a key meeting point between the canal, National Cycle Network and Pennine Bridleway long distance walking route.
+There is an opportunity to work closely with the Canal and River Trust to enhance connections onto the canal and upgrades to the towpath.